thomasdenecker/Club-Bioinfo/README.md

 **Welcome to Club Bioinfo**

 *You will find here some communications made during the I2BC Bioinformatics Club.
 Communications will be mainly in French.
 All the content presented also exists in English on the Internet.
-We therefore propose here resources for Francophones.*
+Therefore, we propose here resources for Francophones.*

 # Communications orales

 ## Git et Github

 **Description :**
-- Présentation du dépot local Git et du dépot distant Github
+- Présentation du dépot local Git et du dépôt distant Github
 - Mise en pratique par un exemple simple

 **Date :** 26/11/2018